|This is my contribution to Round Twelve of ABC Wednesday and again I am focusing on people, some famous, some infamous and some half-forgotten.|

 Equally furious at X‘s decision to leave the Nation of Islam was Louis Farrakhan who saw him as a traitor to the cause and only two months before the shooting wrote that ‘such a man is worthy of death’.

 X‘s widow publicly accused Farrakhan of her husband’s murder, while his daughter, Qubilah, attempted to hire a hitman to kill Farrakhan in 1994.
 (The assassin turned out to be an FBI informant.)

 Micheal Friedly’s book, Malcolm X: The Assassination, supports this theory, pointing out that there had been four attempts on his life in the weeks leading up to the shooting.

 Farrakhan made an implicit admission of guilt in 2000 when he said: ‘I may have been complicit in words that I spoke leading up to February 21… I acknowledge that and regret that any words that I have said caused the loss of life of a human being.’

-Even so, X’s daughter still believed that the FBI were involved, even if it was young black men who shot him, and the agency refuses to release 45,000 documents relating to Malcolm X.
+Even so, X’s daughter still believed that the FBI was involved, even if it was young black men who shot him, and the agency refuses to release 45,000 documents relating to Malcolm X.

 Before his death, X traveled extensively in Europe and Africa.
-You can find quite a detailed account of his time in Manchester and Sheffield in the UK online and below he is interviewed by Cliff Michelmore on the BBC’s Tonight programme, I think in 1964.
+You can find quite a detailed account of his time in Manchester and Sheffield in the UK online and below he is interviewed by Cliff Michelmore on the BBC’s Tonight programme in 1964.